airpair/git-powered-collaborative-blogging/post.md

 ** 3.3.2 Post in `COMMUNITY REVIEW` **

-When a post is submitted to the community for review, a *master* open source repo is created on [AirPair's Github organization account](//www.github.com/airpair) so that authors can begin to recevie pull requests with suggested improvements.
-All edit history from this point ise tracked by git and can be explored by anyone on github.com same as any other open source code base.
+When a post is submitted to the community for review, a *master* open source repo is created on [AirPair's Github organization account](//www.github.com/airpair) so that authors can begin to receive pull requests with suggested improvements.
+All edit history from this point is tracked by git and can be explored by anyone on github.com same as any other open source code base.